sigasi/sigasi_training/doc/HandOuts.md

 	* Use **Ctrl+K** to find the next occurrence of the current selection
 	* Use **Ctrl+J** (and start typing) for an inline, incremental search. _Look at the status bar to see what you have already typed_.
 * Use **Quick Access** to convert an identifier to UpperCase (Select the identifier, type `upper` in the Quick Access Field in the Toolbar and confirm with **Enter**)
-* Mess up the indendtation of a part of the source code, select it and **format only the selection**.
+* Mess up the indentation of a part of the source code, select it and **format only the selection**.

 ### Navigate